5 Ways to Remove Blank Characters in Excel

 There were multiple blank characters in most of the cells of column A. The black spaces were either at the beginning, middle, or end of the test string.
 After using the SUBSTITUTE function, you can see that there are no blank characters left in the text strings displayed in column B.

 There exist certain formulas that facilitate the removal of blank characters.
 But there is a different method that allows the removal to be done without the need for any formula.
 It is using Excel’s Find and Replace feature.
-It can easily remove any designated character.
+So, it can easily remove any designated character.
 I am going to use the Find and Replace feature to remove the blank characters in Excel.
+Hence follow the steps below:

 The Find and Select drop-down menu is located in the Editing group of the Home tab.